 Thank you, everyone, for being here today.
-Thank you to Norman Jetmundson for introducing me.
+Thank you to my law partner, George Lynn, for introducing me.

-We're only at March 31-the 90th day of the year-yet it will mark my 48th day on the road in 2009, since I fly to Chicago this afternoon.
+We're only at March 18-the 77th day of the year-yet it marks my 47th day on the road in 2009.
 And I spent 215 days on the road last calendar year.

 So much for the glamour of representing the American legal profession.
 Actually, it's an honor to lead the world's largest voluntary professional membership organization.
 We're the voice of the American lawyer and an advocate for justice.
 I'm the third president of the American Bar Association from Alabama.
 The second was my law partner, Lee Cooper, who served in 1996-97.
 The first was Henry Upson Sims, who was also from Birmingham.

 I think about Henry Upson Sims a lot these days.
 You see, as the old Chinese curse puts it, he led in interesting times.
 He was president of the Alabama State Bar from 1917 to 1918-America's years in World War I. And he served as president of the ABA from 1929 to 1930.
 Given the state of the economy and the challenges we face today, I'm beginning to wonder if I'm channeling the spirit of Henry Upson Sims.